 Espérance, along with her three beautiful children, is currently staying in two small rooms which are in terrible condition and constantly smell of waste.
 A neighbor allows them to stay there for free, but it is not a sustainable or healthy place to raise a family.
 We can change this family's life by building them their own home.
 Please consider donating to increase the quality of life for the entire family, therefore increasing the joy of the entire Inshuti community.
 Remember many drops cause an ocean; no amount is too small to have an impact.

 Helping this family means building friendships across the world.
 The eldest daughter is around my age and I am looking forward to making a connection with her.
 From my last trip to Rwanda, I learned you do not need to speak the same language to make strong friendships, and this just further proved to me that we can make friends with all humans, as all brains work differently.
 I am hoping to bring joy to this family, and therefore the surrounding community.
 Thank you for any help you are able to give.
 All donations will be transformed directly into laughter and security.

-Please help me build Wilson's family a new house by making a donation.
+Please help me build Espérance's family a new house by making a contribution.
 Love, Bay